DataDog/hiring-engineers/answers.md

 ### Datadog - Creative Use:

-Remembering how long I had to wait in line at a restaurant on a Thanksgiving weekend, it would be interesting to use Datadog to find out about traffic at my favorite restaurants.
-An extra benefit will be the predicitive aspect of datadog that could predict the pattern of traffic flow, and thus help clients in organising their schedules and get in during a 'good' window.
+I am presently working om a performance measurement application, and I can clearly see myself using Datadog to montior application usage as well as bottle necks in the system (when it launches).
+Also, remembering how long I had to wait in line at a restaurant on a Thanksgiving weekend, it would be interesting to use Datadog to find out about traffic at my favorite restaurants.
+Two extra benefit will be the predicitive aspect of Datadog that would analyze the pattern of traffic flow to make predictions that would:
+- help clients in organising their schedules to get into the restaurant during a 'good' window
+- help the restaurant owners decide when they need to assign more workers/get extra hands on deck.

 ###